 All members of the Palmer College community should be free from sexual misconduct impacting the educational or workplace environment.
 The College seeks to foster a climate free from sexual misconduct through a coordinated education and prevention program, clear and effective policies, as well as investigative and complaint procedures that are prompt, equitable and accessible to all.

-- View the Title IX Sexual Misconduct Handbook
+- View Institutional Policy: Title IX Sexual Misconduct Policy & Procedures Handbook

-- View the Non-Title IX Sexual Misconduct Handbook
+- View Institutional Policy: Non-Title IX Sexual Misconduct Policy & Procedures Handbook